 A 3D model is made of several shapes.
 Smoothie-3D offers classic primitives like cubes, spheres, cylinders, cones and text.
 To create such shapes, just click on the related item as shown in this video:

 More interesting shapes can be made with strokes.
-A smooth shape is made like this (it appears after few seconds):
+A smooth shape is made like this:

 Extrusion is considered as an 'elevation' from a drawn basis, as in this video: